SolrSherlock/SolrInterceptor/README.md

 ## Installation ##

-The projects classes, in the /org directory, go into Solr's webapps/WEB-INF/classes directory.
+Build SolrUpdateResponseHandler.jar with build.xml.
 The following jar files are required in Solr's webapps/WEB-INF/lib directory:
-- commons-beanutils<latestversion>.jar
-- commons-collections<latestversion>.jar
-- ezmorph<latestversion>.jar
+- json_simple-1.2.jar
-- json-lib-2.4-jdk15.jar
+- SolrUpdateResponseHandler.jar

 Additionally, solrconfig.xml must include the modified processor chain as described above.
-That file is found in /collections/config/
+That file is installed in /collections/config/

 The file agents.properties must be in the Solr root directory from which Solr is booted.
 If Solr throws a FileNotFound exception, it is likely because it cannot find this file.